glaunay/mongodet/README.md

 ### Interact with the web page

 Different operation are available on the web page.
-You can add a detergent into the database clicking on the "add new" button.
+You can add a detergent into the database clicking on the "Add new" button.
-You can also update a detergent by clicking on the "update one" button and then select a line.
+You can also update a detergent by clicking on the "Update one" button and then select a line.
-Finally, you can suppress a detergent by clicking on the button "remove one" then select the line you want to delete.
+Finally, you can suppress a detergent by clicking on the button "Remove one" then select the line you want to delete.

 ## Additional programs